ONSdigital/generator-ons-javascript-template/CONTRIBUTING.md

 ## Code of Conduct

-This project and all its participants are governed by our *[Code of Conduct](TO ADD)*.
+This project and all its participants are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By taking part, you agree to adhere to this code.

 ## How Can I Contribute?

 ### Reporting Security Issues

-Review our *[Security Policy](TO ADD)* for details on reporting security vulnerabilities.
+Review our [Security Policy](SECURITY.md) for details on reporting security vulnerabilities.

 ### Reporting Bugs *(CHECK THIS AGAIN)*